Cozmorry/Android-Calculator/README.md

 ### Steps to Run the App

-1. Download the APK file.
+1. Download the APK file (click on it and then click "view raw" on the next page.
 2. Install it and enjoy.